Te Hunga Tauwhiro i te Kura (SWiS)

 - community or government agencies.

-SWiS social workers are employed by NGOs, not the school, but they work in partnership with school staff as part of the school community.
+SWiS social workers are employed by NGOs, not the school, but they work in partnership with school kaimahi as part of the school community.

 The SWiS toolkit